The Reality Of Hitchhiking

 Then I started meeting travelers who did it regularly.

-Not reckless people.
-Not irresponsible people.
-Just ordinary travelers moving through the world differently than I had been taught to.
+Just ordinary people moving through the world differently than I’d been taught to.

-The reality is usually less dramatic and more nuanced than people expect.
+But reality is usually more nuanced than fear allows it to be.

 Travel Changes Your Relationship With Risk

-One of the biggest shifts that happened while traveling alone was learning the difference between fear and awareness.
+One of the biggest shifts traveling alone gave me was learning the difference between fear and awareness.

 Fear says: